Oakland Retaliation and Wrongful Termination Lawyers

 What Constitutes Wrongful Termination in California?

-In California, a fired worker can bring a wrongful termination lawsuit if they were fired for any of the following reasons:
+In Oakland, a fired worker can bring a wrongful termination lawsuit if they were fired for any of the following reasons:

 • The employee was terminated because of their race, religion, sex, gender, political affiliation, gender identity, age, sexual orientation, veteran status, or any other protected characteristic